intro2r/intro2r/unit4/testing-associations.md

 If we have continuous data on both sides, we will most likely make some kind of scatter plot.

 ```
+# Generate 2 vectors of 100 random values from a Normal distribution
 x <- rnorm(100)
 y <- rnorm(100)
 plot(y ~ x)